-Moreover, the ePrescription* system contained the following “electronic offices” (eOffices) for different types of users: the doctor/family doctor eOffice, the patient eOffice, and the governmental eOffice (for controls and statistical analysis).
+Moreover, the E-Prescription Information System contained the following “electronic offices” (eOffices) for different types of users: the doctor/family doctor eOffice, the patient eOffice, and the governmental eOffice (for controls and statistical analysis).

 A critical requirement was the protection of personal and clinical data.
 For this purpose, the solution provided the use of digital signatures by doctors and traffic encryption during data transfers.

-Open interfaces were used to simplify the ePrescription* system’s integration with other medical applications and pharmacy accounting systems which allowed the exchange of information related to prescriptions and medications.
+Open interfaces were used to simplify the E-Prescription Information System’s integration with other medical applications and pharmacy accounting systems which allowed the exchange of information related to prescriptions and medications.

-The system provided a means for printing out medical prescriptions with barcodes enabling automatic integration with pharmacies and other systems.
+The E-Prescription Information System provided a means for printing out medical prescriptions with barcodes enabling automatic integration with pharmacies and other systems.

 Also, the system offered the ability to generate statistical reports for the relevant governmental agencies.
 Representative features included preferential prescriptions for specific medical needs, the availability of specific medications in stock, and possible alternatives for replacement.